fabionfsc/certbot-dns-hostgator/README.md

 ## Disclaimer

 This project is unofficial and not affiliated with HostGator.
-Use at your own risk.